alexandrearaujo/modulo/modulo-client/README.md

 You'll need a 0.10.x version of [node.js](http://nodejs.org) installed on your system.
 Usage of the [Node Version Manager (nvm)](https://github.com/creationix/nvm) is perfectly fine.

-## Making changes in sagan-client
+## Making changes in modulo-client

 When running the application with:

 ```
-$ gradle :sagan-site:bootRun
+$ gradle :modulo-server-front:bootRun
 ```

-Resources in sagan-client are served directly from the sagan-client module, so you can develop against the unoptimized version of the client.
+Resources in modulo-client are served directly from the modulo-client module, so you can develop against the unoptimized version of the client.

 ## Details about the JavaScript build